 FRANCES’S STORY SO FAR

 Frances Anne Eadie Slimon was born in Scotland on 28th June 1913, daughter of Mrs Mary Hamilton Slimon née Irvine and Andrew Little Slimon.
-The Littles may be relations and suggest Frances is the FAE Slimon we find in the London records in 1933 and 1934 (though no proof it is ours), where she was living with a Maggie and a Margaret Little.
-The Scotsman of 23rd May 1929 recorded Frances playing the piano (in a duet) at the Edinburgh Festival in an under 18 category.
+In 1923 her father, an upholsterer, emigrated to the US with his wife, leaving Frances and her brother Douglas to be raised by their father’s three unmarried sisters, all very independent-minded women, making Frances’ involvement in the suffrage movement very understandable.
+The family tells us she played the piano and The Scotsman of 23rd May 1929 recorded Frances playing the piano (in a duet) at the Edinburgh Festival in an under 18 category.

 WHAT FRANCES DID NEXT

 On 6th October 1934 Frances Anne Eadie Slimon, 21, no profession stated, daughter of Andrew Slimon, retired actuary, married James Leonard Conleith Dillon, 25, wine merchant, son of Michael Dillon, farmer, deceased, (FMP and GRO record obtained) in Paddington, both Frances and James living at 37 Lansdowne Crescent, Kensington.
 James was born on 15th May 1909 and Irish records of 1911 suggest that James was born in Kildare, son of Michael and Annie with a sister Maggie.
 Frances and James had two sons: Michael, the eldest born in 1935, and Shaun with grandchildren and great grandchildren of Frances living today.